-- Ship all orders through Marketplace directly to your customer
+- Ship all orders through Marketplace directly to the customer

 - Ship your items to Walmart’s recommended distribution centers that are pre-approved for two-day delivery

-These distribution centers will have Walmart LTL carriers handle the shipment of your order from the center to your customer… but you’re still responsible for getting your freight to that distribution center on time and in line with all Walmart seller requirements.
+These distribution centers use Walmart less-than truckload (LTL) carriers to ship your order from the center to your customer.
+However, you’re still responsible for getting your freight to that distribution center on time and in line with all of Walmart’s seller requirements.

-One key difference that sets Walmart Marketplace apart from some competitors is its “Seller Performance Standards.”
-To continue to partner with Walmart, shippers need to meet established thresholds to ensure customer satisfaction.
+One key difference that sets Walmart Marketplace apart from some of its competitors is its “Seller Performance Standards”.
+To partner with Walmart, shippers need to meet established thresholds that ensure customer satisfaction.
 These include:

 - An order defect rate of less than 2% over 90 days